Join our Lenten Campaign 2024.

-As bombings against Christian churches continue in Nigeria, religious liberty scholar calls upon the U.S. government to take action.
+As bombings against Christian churches in Nigeria continue, a religious liberty scholar is calling on the U.S. government to recognize the scope of the problem and take steps to end the violence.

 Paul Marshall, senior fellow at the D.C.-based Hudson Institute’s Center for Religious Freedom, explained that Nigeria has experienced “increased religious violence and attacks on Christians for about 12 years.”